all

 Split – Sutivan – Pučišća – Vrboska – Lovište – Šćedro – Pakleni Islands – Split

 This is the most recommended 7-day sailing route from Split or Trogir if you want to visit small and quiet towns on the islands and at least one vibrant nightlife destination.
 Small villages on the islands like Pučišća, Šćedro, and Lovište are an oasis of tranquility surrounded by pristine nature.
-The Pakleni Islands are ideal for a memorable beach party day, especially when combined with a visit to the town of Hvar.
-The easiest way to get to the city of Hvar from the Pakleni islands is by speedboat transfer.
+The Pakleni Islands are ideal for a memorable beach party day, especially when combined with a visit to Hvar.
+The easiest way to reach the city of Hvar from the Pakleni Islands is by speedboat.

 Split`s location makes it ideal for sailing trips and yacht charters in Croatia.
 Because of its central position in Dalmatia, you can easily explore all that this region has to offer by taking weekly or daily trips.
 In the area 50 km around Split, you can charter a yacht and sail out of six nautical marinas.
-You can find and rent any vessel: sailboat, sail or power catamaran, small motorboat or luxury motor yacht, gulet, or luxury motorsailer.
+Basically, you can find and rent any vessel: sailboat, sail catamaran or power catamaran, motorboat, luxury motor yacht, gulet, or luxury mini cruiser.

 Day 1 SPLIT - BRAČ (Sutivan) 7NM